gvermillion/kaggle_notebooks/pandas/README.md

-# kaggle_pandas
+# KAGGLE: Pandas

-Notebooks used to completed Kaggle Learn Pandas course
+Jupyter Notebooks used to complete the [Pandas](http://kaggle.com/learn/pandas) course on Kaggle.

-http//kaggle.com/learn/pandas